airr-community/airr-standards/docs/miairr/vdjserver.rst

-VDJServer is a cloud-based analysis portal for immune repertoire sequence data that provides access to a suite of tools for a complete analysis workflow, including modules for preprocessing and quality control of sequence reads, V(D)J gene segment assignment, repertoire characterization, and repertoire comparison.
+VDJServer is a cloud-based analysis portal for immune repertoire sequence data that provides access to a suite of tools for a complete analysis workflow, including modules for preprocessing and quality control of sequence reads, V(D)J gene assignment, repertoire characterization, and repertoire comparison.
 VDJServer also provides sophisticated visualizations for exploratory analysis.
 It is accessible through a standard web browser via a graphical user interface designed for use by immunologists, clinicians,